Our Team

 Senior Cultural Producer

 JT is a Senior Cultural Strategist and Content Producer at The Kansas City Defender.
-He has produced numerous of The Defender’s most prolific cultural content and continues to lead editorial strategy, particularly targeting Gen Z. JT’s expertise in connecting with young audiences is informed by his career as a Hip Hop musician and spending years studying the wide-ranging and highly influential culture.
+He has produced numerous of The Defender’s most prolific cultural content and continues to lead audience strategy, particularly targeting Gen Z. JT’s expertise in connecting with young audiences is informed by his career as a Hip Hop musician and spending years studying the wide-ranging and highly influential culture.
 He also led the organizing for The Defender’s historic Basketball Park Takeover.

 Formerly, he was Co-Founder of Black-led Abolitionist organization Black Rainbow, and was also on the front-lines of Kansas City’s 2020 uprisings.